 Instructions

 - Cut a papaya into small pieces, laying pieces on a paper towel to absorb liquid.
+I also lay a paper towel on top of the cut-up papaya.
 Weigh or measure sugar and set aside.
 Juice 1 lime into a bowl and set aside.
 In another bowl, weigh or measure the flour, baking powder, and salt, running a whisk through to blend.

-- Stop the mixer and add the coconut, macadamia nuts, and papaya; turn the mixer to a medium-low and blend into the cookie dough.
-Papaya is pretty strong but don't over mix; you don't want to break up the papaya any more than you have to.
+- Stop the mixer and add the coconut, macadamia nuts, and papaya.
+Turn the mixer to a low setting and blend for about 30 seconds or less.
+The papaya is pretty strong, but don't overmix; you don't want to break up the papaya any more than you have to.
 Cover the bowl loosely and chill in the refrigerator for 30 minutes.

 Notes